thm2kor/Udacity-CarND-Advanced-Lane-Lines-P2/README.md

 As a side note, some of the chessboard images could not be calibrated because `cv2.findChessboardCorners` was unable to detect the desired number of internal corners.

 ### Apply distortion correction to raw images
-This step unpickles the camera matrix and distortion co-efficients from the previously cached **[pickle file](./camera_cal/camera_distortion_pickle.p)** .
+This step unpickles the camera matrix and distortion coefficients from the previously cached **[pickle file](./camera_cal/camera_distortion_pickle.p)** .
 The raw images are calibrated using the openCV `cv2.undistort(image, mtx, dist, None, None)` function.
 The output could be verified by running the following command from a conda environment:

 ```sh
 $ python calibrations.py --undistort